webplatform/docs/guides/styling_forms_guide/index.md

 === Demonstration 2: background considerations ===

 * The progression of typesize for headings varies from one platform to the next; however, the default values are always a proportion of the <code>medium</code> value used for unstyled paragraph text, and thus are inherited via the cascade.
 The result of the value provided here is to change the default proportion.
-* It’s considered optimal to use <code>h1</code> for the first heading on a page; here that practice is ignored because in a commercial production environment, the site title is often an <code>h1</code> on page and the page title should be placed lower in the heading hierarchy.
-In many cases, the form’s prominence will be equal to the prominence of other content or forms in the same document.
+* It's considered optimal to use <code>h1</code> for the first heading on a page; here that practice is ignored because in a commercial production environment, the site title is often an <code>h1</code> on page and the page title should be placed lower in the heading hierarchy.
+In many cases, the form's prominence will be equal to the prominence of other content or forms in the same document.
 * The goal of the <code>h3</code> styling is to create a content box 24 pixels high with 24 pixels of gutter immediately below, so that:

 <pre>(((14 × 1.429) × 1.15) + (20 × .05)) ≈ 24